nuitrcs/examplejobs/julia/julia_GPU_basic/README.txt

 ## SOFTWARE SETUP
 # Note: this will install julia packages in a default location
 # ~/.julia/packages
-# and default 'environment'
+# and default 'environment' (version number may vary)
-# /gpfs/home/tdm5510/.julia/environments/v1.11/Project.toml
+# ~/.julia/environments/v1.11/Project.toml
 # julia handles environments differently from utilities like
 # conda/mamba.
 For more information or to customize your package
 # environments, see: